ZoloAi/zolo-zcli/Documentation/zComm_GUIDE.md

 - **📡 Supports** HTTP client services for external API communication
 - **🛡️ Implements** security features including origin validation and CSRF protection
 - **🎯 Offers** clean separation of concerns between transport and authentication
-- **📊 Provides** service orchestration with PostgreSQL, Redis, and custom services
+- **📊 Provides** service orchestration with PostgreSQL and custom services
 - **🔄 Automates** WebSocket server lifecycle with GUI/terminal mode detection
 - **🎨 Delivers** professional communication infrastructure with comprehensive error handling

-As a Layer 0 foundation subsystem, zComm provides the essential communication services that enable zCLI's real-time capabilities, service management, and secure external integrations.
-It works seamlessly with zAuth for authentication while maintaining clean architectural boundaries, ensuring that zCLI can operate as both a standalone CLI tool and a communication hub for distributed applications.
+As a Layer 0 foundation subsystem, zComm provides essential communication services that enable zCLI's real-time capabilities, service management, and secure external integrations.
+It works seamlessly with zAuth for authentication while maintaining clean architectural boundaries, ensuring zCLI operates as both a standalone CLI tool and a communication hub for distributed applications.

 ---